 “Sustainability, in an environmental sense, is fairly simple: give more to the earth than you take from it,” Ms. Cunningham explained.
 “One example of how our club practices sustainability is when we created bins for paper collection last academic year.
 The paper was used for two things: to be sold to the MU recycling program and to be used to make new paper.
 That helped reduce the amount of paper the school was using and the amount of waste it was generating.
 It’s just one example of how our club is helping to create a more ‘sustainable’ school.”

-One student who has taken sustainability to heart is Ms. Nattakorn Masaya-Anon (nickname Khing), a twelfth grader who is also a member of the S.A.C.
+One former student who took sustainability to heart is Ms. Nattakorn Masaya-Anon (nickname Khing), an MUIDS graduate who was also a member of the S.A.C.

 “Several field trips and projects revealed to me that people acquire resources from nature.
 My teachers often pointed out that, without nature, we wouldn’t’ have the comfortable lives that we have today.
 It became clear to me how we constantly, and tremendously, take advantage of our environment.
 We need to maintain it.”

 Khing and her fellow S.A.C. students expanded the club’s impact, creating a recycling competition amongst the student body.
-They have plans to increase the number of recycling bins throughout the school as well as to promote the use of refillable water bottles.
+They increased the number of recycling bins throughout the school as well as promoted the use of refillable water bottles.
 Khing, however, has gone a step further by creating a comprehensive recycling plan for MUIDS.

-“Every student at MUIDS needs to complete an independent project called a Capstone.
-Mine is titled ‘An Effective Trash Management System for MUIDS.’
-Its aim is to create a holistic view of how and how much trash MUIDS produces.”
+“Every student at MUIDS needed to complete an independent project called a Capstone.
+Mine was titled ‘An Effective Trash Management System for MUIDS.’
+Its aim was to create a holistic view of how and how much trash MUIDS produces.”

-“I’ve conducted interviews and analyzed data the school has on its trash management system.
-MUIDS is already taking some positive steps towards sustainability.
-It recycles its trash in Mahidol University’s ‘Garbage Recycling Bank’ program.
-After sorting through its trash, the school sells recyclable materials to the Bank which then outsources organic waste to local farmers.
-This cuts down the amount of waste which ends up in landfills, meaning less pollution, less expenses, and greater sustainability.
-It’s great the school is doing this, but my research tells me we can make the system more effective by having all students and teachers participate in recycling.”
+“I conducted interviews and analyzed data the school has on its trash management system.
+MUIDS took some positive steps towards sustainability.
+It recycled its trash in Mahidol University’s ‘Garbage Recycling Bank’ program.
+After sorting through its trash, the school sold recyclable materials to the Bank which then outsources organic waste to local farmers.
+This cut down the amount of waste which ends up in landfills, meaning less pollution, less expenses, and greater sustainability.
+It’s great that the school did this, but my research told me we can make the system more effective by having all students and teachers participate in recycling.”